-- 1) As described by the procedures above, the allocation for a customer's meter may include fixed and variable portions calculated from adjacent and contiguous parcels owned by the same customer and served by that meter.
-However, allocations may not be transferred or shared between non-contiguous properties nor parcels owned by different parties. - 2) Customers are not permitted to deliver or sell water to their neighbors or to other parties. - 3) No allocation will be provided for illegal dwellings.
-Customers with waiver requests that involve potential adjustment of dwelling-related fixed allocations may be required to furnish proof to MOWD that the dwelling(s) in question are consistent with the zoning for the subject parcel and were built with the necessary zoning clearances (if applicable) and building/development permits from the County of Ventura. - 4) MOWD is not obligated to provide an agricultural allocation for irrigated agricultural acreage put into service after the 2016 aerial survey was completed.
+1) As described by the procedures above, the allocation for a customer's meter may include fixed and variable portions calculated from adjacent and contiguous parcels owned by the same customer and served by that meter.
+However, allocations may not be transferred or shared between non-contiguous properties nor parcels owned by different parties.

+2) Customers are not permitted to deliver or sell water to their neighbors or to other parties.

+3) No allocation will be provided for illegal dwellings.

+4) MOWD is not obligated to provide an agricultural allocation for irrigated agricultural acreage put into service after the 2016 aerial survey was completed.